 - If you are under 18 years old, your parent or legal guardian must sign the application.

 - Pass a written exam with a score of 80% or greater.

 - Possess or have available proper raptor housing (mews).

 Steps to becoming a falconer

 If you believe you meet the requirements listed above, and you want to pursue a falconry lifestyle.
 Following these steps will set you up for success as a falconer.

 - Enlist a sponsor.
-Find a licensed general or master falconer from the falconry community to sponsor you.
+Contact firstname.lastname@example.org for a list of available sponsors in the falconry community.
 This person will serve as your teacher and mentor.
 No falconer is required to sponsor another person – it is at their discretion.

 - Become familiar with everything about falconry, especially Washington's law and regulations, raptor husbandry, raptor diseases, and living with a raptor, raptor identification, responsibilities of a falconer, and the art and history of falconry.